SE21-Team2/slash/README.md

 :muscle: What's New in Phase 3?
 ---
-For a list of specific changes in phase 3, see [Project 3 Changes](https://github.com/SE21-Team2/slash/docs/Project3Changes.md).
+For a list of specific changes in phase 3, see [Project 3 Changes](https://github.com/SE21-Team2/slash/blob/main/docs/Project3Changes.md).

-:earth_americas: What's next?
+:earth_americas: Future Scope
 ---
 - Creating ordering and payment functionality for customers to directly order from command line
 - Scrape more e-commerce websites for wider range of options